acidtone/wbdv-winter-2020/materials/cpnt200/assignments/assignment-1/README.md

 ### 3. Page Structure
 - at least 4 examples of static pages (about, contact, etc)
-- create three or more _layouts for different page structures (two of these will usually be created for you by the theme).
+- create three or more _layouts for different page structures (common choices are default, home and post).
 - must use includes for repeating page elements such as header and footer

 ### 4. Navigation